Thesaurus: History

 Roget's Thesaurus, first compiled in 1805 by Peter Mark Roget, and published in 1852, follows John Wilkins' semantic arrangement of 1668.
-Unlike earlier synonym dictionaries, it does not include definitions or aim to help the user to choose among synonyms.
-It has been continuously in print since 1852, and remains widely used across the English-speaking world.
+Unlike earlier synonym dictionaries, it does not include definitions or aim to help the user choose among synonyms.
+It has been continuously in print since 1852 and remains widely used across the English-speaking world.
 Roget described his thesaurus in the foreword to the first edition:

 It is now nearly fifty years since I first projected a system of verbal classification similar to that on which the present work is founded.
-Conceiving that such a compilation might help to supply my own deficiencies, I had, in the year 1805, completed a classed catalogue of words on a small scale, but on the same principle, and nearly in the same form, as the Thesaurus now published.
+Conceiving that such a compilation might help to supply my deficiencies, I had, in the year 1805, completed a classed catalogue of words on a small scale, but on the same principle, and nearly in the same form, as the Thesaurus now published.

 Organization

 Conceptual

 Roget's original thesaurus was organized into 1000 conceptual Heads (e.g., 806 Debt) organized into a four-level taxonomy.
 For example, debt is classed under V.ii.iv: